zoedsoupe/anubis-mcp/priv/dev/echo-elixir/README.md

 # Echo MCP Server

-A comprehensive Phoenix-based MCP server that demonstrates Server-Sent Events transport and the full spectrum of MCP capabilities through Hermes.
+A comprehensive Phoenix-based MCP server that demonstrates Server-Sent Events transport and the full spectrum of MCP capabilities through Anubis.

 ## Exploring Real-time MCP Communication

 What happens when you combine Phoenix's real-time capabilities with the Model Context Protocol?
 The Echo server answers this by implementing an SSE-based transport that enables streaming communication between clients and servers.
-This approach showcases how Hermes adapts to different transport mechanisms while maintaining protocol compliance.
+This approach showcases how Anubis adapts to different transport mechanisms while maintaining protocol compliance.

 ## Transport Architecture